intel/rmd-operator/README.md

 ### Build
 *Note:* The operator deploys pods with the RMD container.
 The [Dockerfile](https://github.com/intel/rmd/blob/master/Dockerfile) for this container is located on the [RMD repo](https://github.com/intel/rmd) and is out of scope for this project.

+*Note:* If running behind a proxy server, proxy settings must be configured in the RMD Operator [Dockerfile](https://github.com/intel/rmd-operator/build/Dockerfile#L3).

 The operator supports RMD v0.2 **only**.

 The pod spec used by the operator to deploy the RMD container is located at **build/manifests/rmd-pod.yaml**.
 Alterations to the image name/tag should be made here.